SETI/rms-link-checker/README.md

 - `--timeout`: Timeout in seconds for HTTP requests (default: 10.0)
 - `--max-requests`: Maximum number of requests to make (default: unlimited)
 - `--max-depth`: Maximum depth to crawl (default: unlimited)
+- `--max-threads`: Maximum number of concurrent threads for requests (default: 10)
 - `--ignore-asset-paths-file`: Specify a file containing paths to ignore when reporting internal assets (one per line)
 - `--ignore-internal-paths-file`: Specify a file containing paths to check once but not crawl (one per line)
+- `--ignore-external-links-file`: Specify a file containing external links to ignore in reporting (one per line)

 ### Examples